aleph-engineering/jangular/README.md

 # JAngular

 You are here probably because you are tired of writing verbose specs for [AngularJS](https://angularjs.org/) projects.
-Or because you feel that [UI-Router](https://angular-ui.github.io/ui-router/) besides of the fact of being awesome is also difficult to test.
-Or both.
+Or because you feel that projects using [UI-Router](https://angular-ui.github.io/ui-router/) besides of the fact of being awesome are also difficult to test.
+Or both!.

 **JAngular** (alternatively `jangular-matchers`) is set of [Jasmine](http://jasmine.github.io/) matchers for [AngularJS](https://angularjs.org/) and [UI-Router](https://angular-ui.github.io/ui-router/) that makes developers life easier.